arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 }
 {% endhighlight %}

-where `_` is used to signify that particular value won't be used;
+where `_` is used to signify that that particular value won't be used;

-If the magic closure receives `first` or `second`, all is has to do is to invoke it and return back the result.
-The magic closure is then:
+If the Magic Closure receives `first` or `second`, all it has to do is to invoke them and return back the result.
+The Magic Closure is then:

 {% highlight csharp %}
 int MagicClosure(Func<int, int, int> f) => f(a, b);
 {% endhighlight %}

-The signature of `MagicClosure` is:
+The type of `MagicClosure` is:

 {% highlight csharp %}
 Func<Func<int, int, int>, int>